sarahverbelen/melon-api/README.md

 ## How to run the API
 1. If you don't have python installed, [you can download the latest version here](https://www.python.org/downloads/)
+2. To install the requirements, run `python -m pip install -r requirements.txt`
-2. `python server.py`: starts a development build of the api on `http://localhost:5000`
+3. `python server.py`: starts a development build of the api on `http://localhost:5000`

 ## Contributors